tedstetzel/movie-trailer/README.md

 ```

 The file should automatically open a new web browser window with movie posters listed in that file displayed.
+You can update the python entertainment_center.py file in order to

 ## Built With